-The DNS request includes many fields but two of them seem particularly relevant for the privacy issues: the qname and the source IP address. "source IP address" is used in a loose sense of "source IP address + maybe source port", because the port is also in the request and can be used to sort out several users sharing an IP address (behind a CGN for instance [RFC6269]).
+The DNS request includes many fields but two of them seem particularly relevant for the privacy issues: the QNAME and the source IP address. "source IP address" is used in a loose sense of "source IP address + maybe source port", because the port is also in the request and can be used to differentiate between several users sharing an IP address (behind a CGN for instance [RFC6269]).

-The qname is the full name sent by the user.
+The QNAME is the full name sent by the user.
 It gives information about what the user does ("What are the MX records of example.net?" means he probably wants to send email to someone at example.net, which may be a domain used by only a few persons and therefore very revealing about communication relationships).
-Some qnames are more sensitive than others.
-For instance, querying the A record of google-analytics.com reveals very little (everybody visits Web sites which use Google Analytics) but querying the A record of www.verybad.example where verybad.example is the domain of an illegal or very offensive organization may create more problems for the user.
-Also, sometimes, the qname embeds the software one uses, which could be a privacy issue.
-For instance, \ldap.\tcp.Default-First-Site-Name.\sites.gc.\msdcs.example.org.
-There are also some BitTorrent clients that query a SRV record for \bittorrent-tracker. tcp.domain.example.
+Some QNAMEs are more sensitive than others.
+For instance, querying the A record of a well-known Web statistics domain reveals very little (everybody visits Web sites which use this analytics service) but querying the A record of www.verybad.example where verybad.example is the domain of an organization that some people find offensive or objectionable, may create more problems for the user.
+Also, sometimes, the QNAME embeds the software one uses, which could be a privacy issue.
+For instance, ldap.tcp.Default-First-Site-Name.sites.gc.msdcs.example.org.
+There are also some BitTorrent clients that query a SRV record for bittorrent-tracker. tcp.domain.example.

-Another important thing about the privacy of the qname is the future usages.
+Another important thing about the privacy of the QNAME is the future usages.
 Today, the lack of privacy is an obstacle to putting potentially sensitive or personally identifiable data in the DNS.
 At the moment your DNS traffic might reveal that you are doing email but not with whom.
 If your MUA starts looking up PGP keys in the DNS [I-D.wouters-dane-openpgp] then privacy becomes a lot more important.
 And email is just an example; there would be other really interesting uses for a more privacy-friendly DNS.